-This class introduces the student to the SMAW Shielded Metal Arc Welding (Stick) welding process, equipment, set-up, related process safety expectations, welding current applications for various electrodes and cleaning tools used in the SMAW process.
-The student will gain an understanding of methods used in "striking an arc" and carrying a quality weld bead utilizing stringer, weave, and overlapping methods along with fillet welds.
+This class introduces the student to the SMAW Shielded Metal Arc Welding (Stick) welding process, equipment, set-up, related process safety expectations, welding current applications for various electrodes, and cleaning tools used in the SMAW process.
+The student will gain an understanding of methods used in "Striking an Arc" and carrying a quality weld bead utilizing stringer, weave, and overlapping methods along with fillet welds.
 There is a wide variety of electrodes used in various weld applications.
 The student will learn electrode characteristics and different filler materials, along with proper storage and electrode control.
-Material content includes proper techniques to set-up equipment, prepare material for quality welding in flat, horizontal, vertical and overhead positions with focus on specific joint fit-up and alignment expectations.
+Material content includes proper steps I techniques to set-up equipment, prepare material for quality welding in flat, horizontal, vertical, and overhead positions with focus on specific joint fit-up and alignment expectations.
 Weld confidence will build with the understanding of weld quality and inspection techniques.
 The student will learn to identify and understand weld imperfections and their causes.
-The student will learn visual inspection criteria, destructive and non-destructive examining technique along with welder qualification tests stressing the importance of workmanship and quality.
-Students will be preparing their resume and will be educated on proper skills and techniques to prepare them for their career search. - Prerequisite(s): W101
+The student will learn visual inspection criteria, destructive and non-destructive examining techniques along with welder qualification tests stressing the importance of workmanship and quality.
+The student will also be introduced to pipe welding as it pertains to SMAW (Stick).
+Students will preparing their resume and will be educated on proper skills and techniques to prepare them for their career search. - Prerequisite(s): W101